nits2010/DataStructureAlgo/KeyConcepts/DS/Graph/4. ShortestPath/Shortest Path.md

         if curr_node == goal:
             return curr_dist

-        # If we found a longer path already, skip
+        # If we found a shorter path already, skip
         if curr_dist > distances[curr_node]:
             continue